How to Set Alt Text for Accessibility in InDesign

 More Resources To Master Accessibility

-Join us at the 5th annual Design + Accessibility Summit, the essential HOW-TO event for design professionals who need to master accessibility, coming to a device near you October 8–11, 2024.
+Join us at our next Design + Accessibility Summit, the essential HOW-TO event for design professionals who need to master accessibility.

 It's no secret that accessibility is a hot topic.
 In fact, ensuring your documents are accessible is not just a good idea: it's the law.
 Whether you're extending your company's DEI (Diversity, Equity, Inclusion) focus, expanding your market to include the estimated 25% of the population who have disabilities, or safeguarding your company against legal risks, it's important to make accessibility a business priority.